DanMarshall909/please/README.md

 ### Getting Help

 - Check the configuration file location for your platform
 - Verify AI provider connectivity
 - Review generated scripts before execution
 - Use environment variables to override defaults
+- Check `please --help` for usage information

+### Migration from OohLama

+If you're upgrading from OohLama, Please will:
+- Automatically migrate your existing configuration
+- Continue to support `OOHLAMA_*` environment variables (with deprecation warnings)
+- Maintain backward compatibility with the `ol` command

 ---

 **⚠️ Important Security Notice**: Always review generated scripts before execution.
-While OohLama creates safe, well-structured scripts following best practices, you should understand what any script does before running it on your system.
-Different AI providers may generate different approaches to the same task.
+While Please creates safe, well-structured scripts following best practices, you should understand what any script does before running it on your system.
+Please is politely insistent about this for your safety! 🛡️

+**✨ Have a wonderful day, and happy scripting! 🎉**